 The Dallas Zoo covers over 100 acres, so bring your walking shoes!
 With thousands of animals, your kids are sure to find their favorites.
 Don’t miss the chats with the zookeeper, live shows, and giraffe feedings.
 The zoo isn’t just about observing, it’s about learning too!

 If your kids love outdoor adventures, take them to this adventure park!
 Trinity Forest Adventure Park has ropes courses for all skill levels, and even a Littles course for children ages 4 and above.
 Come learn some new skills and challenge yourself on the ropes.
 It’s a great day out in Dallas for the entire family.

 Located in The Colony, Grandscape offers a bit of everything for all ages.
 Don’t miss the Andretti Indoor Karting and Games, Electric Gamebox, Jurassic World: The Exhibition, and cool shops and restaurants.
 There’s also an outdoor stage with free concerts throughout the year.
-Teenagers especially love this place and there’s plenty of other fun places if you’re visiting Dallas with teenagers!
+Teens especially love this place and there’s plenty of other fun places if you’re visiting Dallas with teenagers!

 Have a Nerf gun fan in your house?
 Don’t miss an opportunity to have an all out Nerf war with friends or strangers.
 Nerfie’s in Plano offers drop-in competition or you can plan a birthday party for your kid and their friends.

 28. Explore the street art in Deep Ellum

 Deep Ellum is a trendy area that is made for the teenage TikTok fan.
 Plan your own Deep Ellum street art scavenger hunt followed by lunch at Twisted Root Burger or Pecan Lodge for some good ol’ Texas BBQ.